ivan-guerra/programmador.com/content/posts/base-conversion.md

 The algorithm for conversion is the usual change of base[^3] method which uses modulo and integer division to compute the digits of the output number one-by-one.
 The `mpz_class` is a GMP C++ wrapper class used to construct and manipulate big integral values.
-You can see `mpz_class` overloads the arithmetic operators such that the code doesn't look much different than had we limited ourselves to the built-in types.
+You can see `mpz_class` overloads the arithmetic operators such that the code doesn't look much different than if one were to use the C/C++ built-in types.

-One really neat feature of GMP employed above is the ability to construct an `mpz_class` object from a number represented as a string and its base.
-That feature made my life way easier because I didn't have to massage the input into a format GMP understands.
-This constructor does throw `std::invalid_arg` if given an unsupported base argument.
-I get around that by having the caller specify bases using a `NumSystem` type which I know can be cast to one of the bases the `mpz_class` constructor supports.
+One neat feature of GMP is the ability to construct an `mpz_class` object from a number represented as a string and its base.
+That feature makes implementation easier because you don't have to massage the input into a format GMP understands.
+The constructor does throw `std::invalid_arg` if given an unsupported base argument.
+To avoid exceptions, the caller specifies the base using a `NumSystem` type which limits the caller to the bases known to the `mpz_class` constructor.

 ## Formatting Output

-Looking back at our requirements, we have two formatting options to implement: minimum character width and digit grouping.
+Looking back at the requirements, there's two formatting options to implement: minimum character width and digit grouping.

 The minimum character width function was trivial to implement using a